-1. At its forty-third session in 2010, the Commission had before it a series of proposals for future work on insolvency law (A/CN.9/WG.V/WP.93 and Add.1-6 and A/CN.9/582/Add.6).
+- 1. At its forty-third session in 2010, the Commission had before it a series of proposals for future work on insolvency law (A/CN.9/WG.V/WP.93 and Add.1-6 and A/CN.9/582/Add.6).
 Those proposals had been discussed at the thirty-eighth session of Working Group V (see A/CN.9/691, paras.
 99-107) and a recommendation on potential topics made to the Commission (A/CN.9/691, para.
 104).
-An additional document (A/CN.9/709), submitted after that session of Working Group V, set forth material additional to the proposal of Switzerland contained in A/CN.9/WG.V/WP.93/Add.5.

-2. After discussion, the Commission endorsed the recommendation by Working Group V contained in document A/CN.9/691, paragraph 104, that activity be initiated on two insolvency topics, both of which were of current importance, and where a greater degree of harmonization of national approaches would be beneficial in delivering certainty and predictability.

-3. The subject of this note is the second topic, proposed by the United Kingdom (A/CN.9/WG.V/WP.93/Add.4), INSOL International (A/CN.9/WG.V/WP.93/Add.3) and the International Insolvency Institute (A/CN.9/582/Add.6), concerning the responsibility and liability of directors and officers of an enterprise in insolvency and pre-insolvency cases.1 In the light of concerns raised during extensive discussion, the Commission agreed that the focus of the work on that topic should only be upon those responsibilities and liabilities that arose in the context of insolvency, and that it was not intended to cover areas of criminal liability or to deal with core areas of company law.

-4. Discussion of this topic commenced at the Working Group's thirty-ninth session (December 2010, Vienna) and continued at its fortieth session (October-November 2011, Vienna).
-The deliberations and conclusions of the Working Group are set forth in the reports of those sessions (A/CN.9/715 and A/CN.9/738 respectively).

-5. This note, in accordance with the decision of the Working Group at its fortieth session (A/CN.9/738, para.
-38), adopts the form of the Legislative Guide on Insolvency Law, containing both a draft commentary on relevant issues and a set of draft recommendations.
-It has been prepared, in terms of style and cross-references to the commentary and recommendations of the Guide so that it could form a part of the Legislative Guide (part IV) should the Working Group decide that to be the most desirable form for this work to take.
-The material set forth below builds upon documents A/CN.9/WG.V/WP.96 and 100, as well as decisions taken by the Working Group at its thirty-ninth and fortieth sessions.
+An additional document (A/CN.9/709), submitted after that session of Working Group V, set forth material additional to the proposal of Switzerland contained in A/CN.9/WG.V/WP.93/Add.5. - 2.
+After discussion, the Commission endorsed the recommendation by Working Group V contained in document A/CN.9/691, paragraph 104, that activity be initiated on two insolvency topics, both of which were of current importance, and where a greater degree of harmonization of national approaches would be beneficial in delivering certainty and predictability. - 3.
+The subject of this note is the second topic, proposed by the United Kingdom of Great Britain and Northern Ireland (A/CN.9/WG.V/WP.93/Add.4), INSOL International (A/CN.9/WG.V/WP.93/Add.3) and the International Insolvency Institute (A/CN.9/582/Add.6), concerning the responsibility and liability of directors and officers of an enterprise in insolvency and pre-insolvency cases.
+In the light of concerns raised during extensive discussion, the Commission agreed that the focus of the work on that topic should only be upon those responsibilities and liabilities that arose in the context of insolvency, and that it was not intended to cover areas of criminal liability or to deal with core areas of company law. - Discussion of this topic commenced at the Working thirty-ninth session (December 2010, Vienna) and continued at its fortieth, forty-first and forty-second sessions (31 October-4 November 2011, Vienna; 30 April-4 May 2012, New York and 26-30 November 2012, Vienna).
+The deliberations and conclusions of the Working Group are set forth in the reports of sessions (A/CN.9/715, A/CN.9/738, A/CN.9/742 and A/CN.9/763, respectively). - 5.
+The material set forth below builds upon documents A/CN.9/WG.V/WP.96, 100, 104 and 108, as well as decisions taken by the Working Group at its thirty-ninth, fortieth, forty-first and forty-second sessions.
+For ease of reference, this note retains in square brackets the paragraph and recommendation numbers used in previous drafts of the text (i.e. A/CN.9/WG.V/WP.104 and 108). - 6.
+In accordance with the working assumption adopted by the Working Group at its forty-first session (A/CN.9/742, para.
+74) that the work will form part of the Legislative Guide on Insolvency Law, the text below follows the format of the Legislative Guide.
+The Working Group may wish to consider whether it should be a new part of the Guide or whether it may be included as an additional section of an existing part, for example, part two, chapter III Participants.
+In accordance with a request made at the forty-second session, the order of the commentary now reflects the order of the recommendations and the recommendations no longer appear together at the end of the text but follow the related parts of the commentary.
+Each set of recommendations is introduced by a purpose clause, consistent with the parts one-three of the Guide.